Wanting to Help Is Natural; Knowing How Is Difficult

 - Do not engage in long phone calls — no matter how much you think your colleague loves to hear your reports about work.
 Fatigue is common among survivors even after treatment, so give your coworker a chance to rest and heal.

-- Do not be so afraid of doing the wrong thing that you do nothing — especially when you are eager to help your colleague.
+- Don’t be so afraid of doing the wrong thing that you do nothing — especially if you’re eager to help your colleague.
 Diffuse your stress by admitting your awkwardness.
 Try saying: “I don’t know if this is the right thing to do, but….”
 You’ll soon find out.